Costs & Financial Aid

 Course fees are charged on a per-credit basis and are the same for resident (Washington state) and nonresident students.
 In addition to course fees, students pay other required fees each quarter, including registration, U-PASS and technology fees.
 There may be additional costs for textbooks and other course materials.

 Fees are due by the third Friday of the quarter.
-The estimate below is based on 2018–2019 rates and are subject to change without notice.
+The estimate below is based on 2018–2019 rates.

 |Cost per credit: